JurajLieskovsky/OptimalControl/src/QP-Examples.md

-# Examples
+# QP Problem Examples

 ## Circular paraboloid with a single constraint

-Let's visualize and solve a very simple QP problem of minimizing $x$ and $y$ for an objective function in the form of a circular paraboloid and a single linear inequality constraint.
+Let's visualize and solve a very simple QP problem of minimizing $x_1$ and $x_2$ for an objective function in the form of a circular paraboloid and a single linear inequality constraint.

 ### Mathematical model
 $$